Brothers in arms

 Chris Goski was born on May 1, 1981.
 His twin brother Mike followed a few minutes later.
 It’s the way it would always be.
 They grew up in Red Oak, Texas, a small town south of Dallas, and after 9/11 they both enlisted in the military, answering the call of duty.

-“I was proud of them and I was scared to death every time they deployed,” their father said,” because they were always on the front lines.
+“I was proud of them and I was scared to death every time they deployed,” their [mother] said, “because they were always on the front lines.
 They told me not to worry, they knew what they were doing, and they’d be safe, and they’d be home.”

 Here is a video about twin brothers — best friends, whose lives were defined and ultimately torn apart by war.